 Before you begin the application process, please gather the documents and information required.
 This includes:

-– A digital verified copy of your valid passport or driving licence which shows your date of birth
+– Your valid passport or driving licence which shows your date of birth

 – Your National Insurance number

-– Two verified copies of the following documents, a utility bill, bank, mortgage or credit card statement that shows your home address dated within the last 3 months.
+– Two of the following documents, a utility bill, bank, mortgage or credit card statement that shows your home address dated within the last 3 months.